comment Add Comment

 • Level of Intelligence (dealing with noise and interference)

-The driving forces for using sensors in IoT today are new trends in that made sensors cheaper, smarter and smaller.
+The driving forces for using sensors in IoT today are new trends in technology that made sensors cheaper, smarter and smaller.

 Challenges facing IoT sensors: